MicrosoftDocs/defender-docs/defender-endpoint/troubleshoot-collect-support-log.md

 When contacting support, you may be asked to provide the output package of the Microsoft Defender for Endpoint Client Analyzer tool.

-This topic provides instructions on how to run the tool via Live Response on Windows and on Linux machines.
+This article provides instructions on how to run the tool via Live Response on Windows and on Linux machines.

 ## Windows

-1. Download and fetch the required scripts available from within the **Tools** sub-directory of the [Microsoft Defender for Endpoint Client Analyzer](https://aka.ms/BetaMDEAnalyzer).
+1. Download and fetch the required scripts available from within the **Tools** subdirectory of the [Microsoft Defender for Endpoint Client Analyzer](https://aka.ms/BetaMDEAnalyzer).

    For example, to get the basic sensor and device health logs, fetch `..\Tools\MDELiveAnalyzer.ps1`.